choorhong/tyr-sys/README.md

 - `card-react` folder
 - optimized_query.sql

-# Recommended way to experience the project:
+# Run the project with docker-compose (recommended way):

 - Run `docker-compose up -d`
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser (react frontend).